-You can decide to purchase additional insurance for circumstances not included in the basic package.
+You can decide to purchase additional insurance if you need extra medical care which is not included in the basic package.
 However, in this case insurance companies can reject your application and they have the right to determine the price.

-If you are working for a company in the Netherlands, consider purchasing a collective health insurance policy, this can be a good option as it is often cheaper.
-However, you are not obliged to buy such a policy when it is offered to you and your employer is not obliged to make you an offer.
+Many companies in the Netherlands arrange collective health insurance agreements with insurance companies offering their employees a small discount.
+If you are working for a company in the Netherlands, consider purchasing a collective health insurance policy, as it is often cheaper than purchasing one for yourself.
+However, you are not obliged to buy such a policy when it is offered to you.
 Ask your employer about the possibilities.

 Fees of the basic package

-For some, healthcare in the Netherlands has become more expensive as a result of the changes.
-The Dutch government compensates these cases by offering a care grant (zorgtoeslag).
+Over the years healthcare in the Netherlands has become more expensive.
+The Dutch government compensates those who can’t afford healthcare by offering a care grant (zorgtoeslag).
 The Tax Administration (belastingdienst) determines if you are eligible by examining your income.
 Foreigners are also entitled to this grant if they qualify.